HugoxSaraiva/lgcommander/README.md

 See the available options with: `./lgcommander.py --help` or `python3 lgcommander.py --help`

-    usage: lgcommander.py [-h] [-V] [-H HOST] [-p PORT] [-P {roap,hdcp}] [-k PAIRING_KEY] [-c COMMAND]
+    usage: lgcommander.py [-h] [-c COMMAND] [-H HOST] [-p PORT] [-k KEY] [-P {roap,hdcp}] [--debug]

-    Control your Smart Lg TV with your PC
+    Control LG-TV over wifi.

     optional arguments:
+      -h, --help            show this help message and exit -c COMMAND, --command COMMAND
+                            Command to send to TV
-      -h, --help            show this help message and exit -V, --version         show program's version number and exit -H HOST, --host HOST  IP address or FQDN of device.
-Use the special value "scan" for a multicast request for TVs in your LAN.
+      -H HOST, --host HOST  IP address of device.
+If not set a multicast request will be made for TVs in your LAN.
-                            "scan" will also be used if this parameter was omitted.
       -p PORT, --port PORT  TCP port (default is 8080).
+      -k KEY, --key KEY     Pairing key used to connect to TV.
+Pairing key will be displayed on TV if not provided
       -P {roap,hdcp}, --protocol {roap,hdcp}
                             Protocol to use.
 Currently ROAP and HDCP are supported.
 Default is to auto detect the correct one.
-      -k PAIRING_KEY, --pairing-key PAIRING_KEY
-                            Pairing key of your TV.
-This key is shown on request on the screen and does only change if you factory reset your TV.
-      -c COMMAND, --command COMMAND
-                            Send just a single command and exit.
+      --debug               print debug messages

+## Examples:
+Show pairing key on TV

+    python3 lgcommander.py
+Send command 1 to TV with pairing key 999999

+    python3 lgcommander.py -k 999999 -c 1
+Send command 1 to TV with pairing key 999999 and roap protocol without displaying pairing key on screen

+    python3 lgcommander.py -k 999999 -c 1 -P roap
 ## Some useful codes:

 * for EZ_ADJUST menu enter 255